Mansions of Rastafari: Nyabinghi

-Nyahbinghi music
+Nyabinghi music

-The Niyabinghi resistance inspired a number of Jamaican Rastafari, who incorporated what are known as niyabinghi chants (also binghi) into their celebrations (groundations).
+The Nyabinghi resistance inspired a number of Jamaican Rastafari, who incorporated what are known as Nyabinghichants (also binghi) into their celebrations (groundations).
 The rhythms of these chants were eventually an influence of popular ska, rocksteady and reggae music.
 Three kinds of drums (called "harps") are used in niyabinghi: bass, also known as the "Pope Basher" or "Vatican Smasher", reflecting a Rasta association between Catholicism and Babylon, the middle-pitched funde and akete.
 The akete (also known as the "repeater") plays an improvised syncopation, the funde plays a regular one-two beat and the bass drum strikes loudly on the first beat, and softly on the third beat (of four).
 When groups of players get together, only one akete player may play at any one time.
 The other drums keep regular rhythms while the akete players solo in the form of a conversation.

-Niyabinghi drumming is not exclusive to the Niyabinghi order, and is common to all Rastafari.
+Nyabinghi drumming is not exclusive to the Nyabinghi order, and is common to all Rastafari.
 Its rhythms are the basis of Reggae music, through the influential ska band, the Skatalites.
-It is said that their drummer revolutionized Jamaican music by combining the various Niyabinghi parts into a 'complete' "drum kit," which combined with jazz to create an entirely new form of music, known as ska.
-Niyabinghi rhythms were largely a creation of Count Ossie, who incorporated influences from traditional Jamaican Kumina drumming (especially the form of the drums themselves) with songs and rhythms learned from the recordings of Nigerian musician Babatunde Olatunji.
+It is said that their drummer revolutionized Jamaican music by combining the various Nyabinghi parts into a 'complete' "drum kit," which combined with jazz to create an entirely new form of music, known as ska.
+Nyabinghi rhythms were largely a creation of Count Ossie, who incorporated influences from traditional Jamaican Kumina drumming (especially the form of the drums themselves) with songs and rhythms learned from the recordings of Nigerian musician Babatunde Olatunji.

 Binghi chanting typically includes recitation of the Psalms, but may also include variations of well-known Christian hymns.
 Though Count Ossie is clearly the most influential Binghi drummer, practically inventing the genre, the recordings of Ras Michael and the Sons of Negus, as well as the Rastafari Elders, have contributed to the popularity of the music.

-Though Niyabinghi music operates as a form of Rasta religious music outside of Reggae, musicians such as Bob Marley and even non-Rastas such Prince Buster (Muslim) and Jimmy Cliff used the idiom in some songs.
-Recently, dancehall sensation Sizzla, American roots-Reggae artists such as Groundation and hip hop artists have used Niyabinghi drums extensively in their recordings.
-Though sometimes claimed to be a direct continuation of an African cultural form, Niyabinghi drumming has more often been described as the voice of a people rediscovering their African roots.
+Though Nyabinghi music operates as a form of Rasta religious music outside of Reggae, musicians such as Bob Marley and even non-Rastas such Prince Buster (Muslim) and Jimmy Cliff used the idiom in some songs.
+Recently, dancehall sensation Sizzla, American roots-Reggae artists such as Groundation and hip hop artists have used Nyabinghi drums extensively in their recordings.
+Though sometimes claimed to be a direct continuation of an African cultural form, Nyabinghi drumming has more often been described as the voice of a people rediscovering their African roots.

 Combining Jamaican traditions with newly acquired African ones, Count Ossie and others synthesized his country's African traditions and reinvigorated them with the influences of Nigerian master-drummer Babatunde Olatunji, as a comparison of Count Ossie's Tales of Mozambique and Olatunji's earlier Drums of Passion will reveal.
-Indeed, it is that combination of inherited traditions and conscious rediscovery of lost African traditions that makes Niyabinghi drumming—and Rasta—so powerful.
+Indeed, it is that combination of inherited traditions and conscious rediscovery of lost African traditions that makes Nyabinghi drumming—and Rasta—so powerful.